dnaq/plover-flake/README.md

 In order to support plover2cat the pyqt derivation is overriden with `withMultimedia = true;`.
 This holds even if plover2cat isn't installed, which might entail a bit of a waste of disk space.
-If anyone figures out a good way for plugins to additively add qt features when dependen on, please let me know.
+If anyone figures out a good way for plugins to additively add qt features when depended on, please let me know.